kura/kura.gg/content/nginx-spdy-and-ngx-pagespeed.rst

 some Debian packages in the process.

-After compiling nginx from the source package available at the `Ubuntu PPA`_ I decided I would go further and compile in ngx_pagespeed.
+After compiling nginx from the source package available at the `Ubuntu PPA`_, I decided I would go further and compile in ngx_pagespeed.

 .. _`Ubuntu PPA`: https://launchpad.net/~nginx